Jack Kennedy (tennis)

 Jack Kennedy (born June 4, 2008) is an American tennis player.
-He has a ITF junior combined ranking of No. 5, achieved on June 2, 2025.
-He won the boys' doubles title at the 2025 US Open with compatriot Keaton Hance.
-Neumayer has a career high ATP singles ranking of world No. 1,033 achieved on 20 October 2025 and career high ATP doubles ranking of No. 1,698 achieved on 28 July 2025.
+He has a career-high ATP singles ranking of No. 379 achieved on July 27, 2026 and a doubles ranking of No. 914 achieved on September 21, 2026.

+Kennedy won the boys' doubles title at the 2025 US Open, with compatriot Keaton Hance.

 Early life

 Kennedy was born in Huntington, New York, to Bryan and Jeannie Kennedy.
 He trains at Robbie Wagner Tennis in Glen Cove, New York.

-Junior career
+Junior tennis

-In July 2022, Kennedy won both the singles and doubles titles at the USTA Boys' 14 National Clay Court Championships.
+Kennedy has good results on the ITF junior circuit, with a 128–39 singles win-loss record as of April 2026.
+In July 2022, he won both the singles and doubles titles at the USTA Boys' 14 National Clay Court Championships.
 That December, he reached the final of the U14 Junior Orange Bowl.
 In August 2024, he reached the final of the USTA Boys' 18 National Championships, but lost to compatriot Matthew Forbes.

-In January 2025, he reached the boys' singles quarterfinals of the Australian Open.
+In January 2025, Kennedy reached the boys' singles quarterfinals of the Australian Open.
 That May, he won the J300 event in Santa Croce sull'Arno and reached the semifinals of the J500 Trofeo Bonfiglio.
 At the French Open, he and Keaton Hance reached the boys' doubles semifinals.
-The pair later went on to win the boys' doubles title at the US Open after defeating Jack Secord and Yannick Alvarez in the semifinals and Benjamin Willwerth and Noah Johnston in the final.
+The pair later went on to win the boys' doubles title at the US Open after defeating Jack Secord and Yannick Álvarez in the semifinals and Benjamin Willwerth and Noah Johnston in the final.

+He reached an ITF junior combined ranking of world No. 3 on January 5, 2026.